How Ancient Egyptians Built the Pyramids: The Complete Guide

 Excavations uncovered a 17-acre workers’ city with bakeries and animal bones.
 That evidence shows well-fed, skilled laborers—not slaves—and supports a national mobilization that drew people from many regions.

-You’ll plan seasonal labor flows, training cycles, and copper tool resharpening so crews stay productive across long campaigns.
+You’ll plan seasonal labor flows, training cycles, and copper tool resharpening to keep crews productive throughout long campaigns.

 Beyond the pyramid: temples, causeways, boat pits, and the Great Sphinx